Skip to main content

 How to get shared ownership

-You may get shared ownership if you:
+You might get shared ownership if you:

 • have never owned a home

-• earn under a certain amount
+• earn less than a certain amount

 • used to own a home but cannot afford one now